-Volunteers play a vital role in providing library services to South Carolina citizens with blindness, low vision or other conditions that make the use of standard printed materials difficult or impossible.
-Volunteers assist with the daily work of delivering quality library service.
-They reach out to those who may need, but are unaware of, the library's free talking book services.
-Volunteer opportunities are designed to match a volunteer's skills, interests and schedule.
-Volunteers develop their own schedules, based on the library's operating hours, for weekly or monthly commitments and for one-time projects.
+Volunteer opportunities are designed to match an individual’s skills, interests, and schedule.
+Volunteers develop their own schedules, based on the library's operating hours, for weekly or monthly commitments, or for one-time projects.
 Most work is done on-site at the library.

 Available Volunteer Positions

-To ensure that books sent to patrons are in good condition, books are inspected before shipment.
-This task involves opening book containers, making sure the title on the book and the container match and checking the condition of the book.
+Books are inspected every day before shipment to patrons.
+This task involves opening book containers, making sure the title on the book and the container match, and checking the condition of the book.
 More than 17,000 books are inspected each month and volunteers are always needed.
 Volunteers with low vision or those who read Braille are trained to inspect books.